 Alternate Liaison: Tisha Titus, MD, MPH, FACPM

-Dr. Titus is the director of case management and work capacity at Federal Occupational Health, Department of Health and Human Services tasked with providing direction and oversight of four clinical programs: law enforcement, medical employability, OWCP and AED.
-Prior to this she was the first dedicated preventionist for the Atlanta VA Medical Center focused on employee wellness and served as the medical review officer and medical staff BLS/ACLS instructor.
-Dr. Titus also serves as regional faculty and chair for the American Heart Association’s Emergency Cardiovascular Care for Georgia; Embraced board member; and American College of Preventive Medicine Young Physicians Section member and chair.
-Her professional areas of interest include global health, immunizations, prevention of infectious and lifestyle diseases, women’s health and quality improvement.
+Dr. Titus is an independent contract physician and adjunct associate professor at Emory University.
+Prior to this she served as director of case management and work capacity at Federal Occupational Health, Department of Health and Human Services and the first dedicated preventionist for the Atlanta VA Medical Center focused on employee wellness.
+Dr. Titus has served as a board member or chair for a number of local, state and national organizations.
+Her professional areas of interest include global health, immunizations, prevention of infectious and lifestyle diseases, addiction, and quality improvement.